aiman-al-masoud/deixiscript/src/machines-like-us/README.md

 ## Simulating Change

-There are events in the world model, just **don't** assume that they've actually happened.
+There are events in the world model, they **aren't** necessarily assumed to have happened at some point.
+Any change is assumed to be the result of an event.

-Use `after` clause in AtomicSentence, described above.

-A derivation clause (when) can be used to define how a kind of event (or sequence thereof) will change some kind of thing.
+A derivation clause can be used to define how a kind of event (or sequence thereof) will change some kind of thing(s).

-TEST can be used to determine if an event will cause another, and FIND-ALL can be used to find the relevant event, BUT ONLY IF the relevant events are already present in the world model.
+TEST can be used to determine if an event will cause a change, and FIND-ALL can be used to find the relevant event(s), BUT ONLY IF the relevant event(s) are already present in the world model (memory-based planning).

-We can update the basic properties in the world model, and we could store the old one if we needed to rembember the past.
+We can update the basic properties in the world model following some change, and we could store the old one if we needed to rembember the past.

 ### Example query